When you run a Workbench Report, Vault uses the report filters to parse through records defined by the safety view and generate the output.

 There are multiple types of Workbench Report filters:

-- Report-specific filters: The filters you add to the Workbench Report.
+• Report-specific filters: The filters you add to the Workbench Report, which appear in the Filters section under the Additional subsection.

-- Inherited criteria and filters: The criteria and filters inherited from the selected safety view and any other views dependent on this view.
-These fields appear in the Criteria and Filters subsections, respectively, of the Filters section.
+• Inherited filters: The filters inherited from the selected safety view and any other views dependent on this view, including:

 How to Add Filters